tuanchauict/iamtuna.org/docs/_posts/2024/2024-12-14-jsonize-with-custom-field-name.md

 }
 ```

-This decorator adds a `toJson` and `fromJson` method to the class and class's static api respectively, which recursively serializes and deserializes the object and its nested objects.
+This decorator adds `toJson` and `fromJson` methods to the class and class's static api respectively, which recursively serializes and deserializes the object and its nested objects.

 - `toJson` method iterates over each field in the object, checks if the field has a custom serializer, and applies the serialization logic accordingly.
 If the field is an object, it recursively calls the `toJson` method of the nested object.
 - `fromJson` method does the reverse, iterating over each field in the JSON data, checking if the field has a custom deserializer, and applying the deserialization logic accordingly.
 If the field is an object, it recursively calls the `fromJson` method of the nested object.